AI for Librarians Who Don’t Have Time for This

 ...this course will give you a practical foundation so you can approach AI with clarity instead of confusion.

-ENROLL IN FALL SESSION
+Enroll in FALL SESSION

 Early bird rate is $256 through August 10, 2026.
 Standard rate is $303 through September 10, 2026.

-Need an invoice or PO?
-Orders of $600 or greater can choose invoice at checkout.
-For orders under $600, submit this form, and we will process your order manually.
+Invoice or PO options: Orders of $600 or greater can choose invoice at checkout.
+For orders under $600, please do not check out online.
+Submit this form, and we will process your order manually.

 Need approval?
 Email this course to your supervisor.